Bertrand-François Mahé de La Bourdonnais

-Bertrand-François Mahé, comte de La Bourdonnais (11 February 1699 – 10 November 1753) was a French naval officer and colonial administrator, in the service of the French East India Company.
+Bertrand-François Mahé, comte de La Bourdonnais (11 February 1699 – 10 November 1753) was a French Navy officer and colonial administrator who was employed by the French Indies Company.

 Biography

-La Bourdonnais entered the service of the French East India Company as a lieutenant.
-In 1724, he was promoted to captain, and displayed such bravery in the capture of Mahé on the Malabar Coast that the name of the town was added to his own; although an alternative account suggests that the town adopted his name, rather than the other way around.
-For two years he was in the service of the Portuguese Viceroy, but in 1735 he returned to French service as governor of the Isle de France (now Mauritius) and the Île de Bourbon (Réunion).
+La Bourdonnais entered the service of the French Indies Company as a lieutenant.
+In 1724, he was promoted to captain, and he displayed such bravery in the capture of Mahé on the Malabar Coast that the name of the town was supposedly added to his own as a result of this; however, an alternative account suggests that the town adopted his name, rather than the other way around.
+For two years, he was in the service of the Portuguese Viceroy, but in 1735 he returned to French service as governor of the Isle de France (present-day Mauritius) and the Île de Bourbon (present-day Réunion).
 His first five years' administration of the islands was vigorous and successful.
-He significantly increased the enslaved African population in Isle de France (Mauritius) which grew from only 638 in 1735 by around 1,300 annually.
+He significantly increased the enslaved African population in Isle de France (Mauritius), which grew from only 638 in 1735 by around 1,300 annually.
 Labourdonnais also brought 70 slaves for his own estate.

-In 1744 Labourdonnais assembled a squadron of 3,342 men, including 720 slaves, and led a military expedition from Isle de France to Madras in India.
+A visit to France in 1740 was interrupted by the outbreak of hostilities with Great Britain, and La Bourdonnais was put at the head of a fleet in Indian waters.
+In 1744, he assembled a squadron of 3,342 men, including 720 slaves, and led a military expedition from Isle de France to Madras in India.
 His victory increased the rivalry with Governor of Pondicherry, Joseph François Dupleix.
 Soon Labourdonnais was accused of receiving money from the British East India Company and in 1746 he was forced to return to France to face trial and was jailed at the Bastille for 3 years.
 He was replaced by Pierre Félix Barthelemy David, the son of a director of the French East India Company.
+He was tried in 1751 and acquitted, but his health was broken by the imprisonment and by chagrin at the loss of his property.
+To the last he made accusations against Dupleix.